CesarCaramazana/DermoscopicSegmentation/README.md

 We achieved an average Jaccard score of 0.0896 in the test set, and an average Area under the curve value of 0.6986.
 These results are relatively low (with respect to the proposals submitted to the ISIC Challenge: https://challenge.isic-archive.com/leaderboards/2018) due to the class imbalance problem and the limitations of memory usage of Colab.
 We couldn't work with a higher input resolution without compromising the batch size.
 However, the architecture has potential for dermoscopic image segmentation.
 Due to the visual characteristics of the database, the emphasis placed on the feature extraction path has been key in the advancement of the project, and so the model can be further used in a scenario where more computational resources are available.

-Some examples of the predicted masks compared to the Ground Truth:
+Some examples of the predicted masks (for each pair, the upper row) compared to the Ground Truth (lower row):

 <img src="https://github.com/CesarCaramazana/DermoscopicSegmentation/blob/main/images/output.png?raw=True" width = "500px">

+*The columns represent the five labeled structures in this order: cysts, negative network, pigment network, straks and globules*.

 The IoU of "pigment network", the class with the most number of samples, is 0.25, a significant margin with respect to streaks, the class with the least number of samples, in which the model achieves an IoU score of 0.001 (almost any pixel is classified correctly).
 Dermoscopic images, as well as other types of medical imaging, have an intrinsic difficulty that forces us to adopt a defensive approach to the resolution of the problem ('compensate' for class imbalance, 'mitigate' small datasets, 'reduce' memory usage, etcetera).
 A qualitative and quantitative improvement in ISIC DB would of course return better results.